 - Exemplary public service

-- #1 in six of the past eight years in natural resources research expenditures
+- #1 in seven of the past nine years in natural resources research expenditures

-AgriLife Research also partners with researchers in the Texas A&M College of Veterinary Medicine and Biomedical Sciences.
-Our research partners there include the following departments:
+AgriLife Research conducts many studies alongside the Texas A&M School of Veterinary Medicine and Biomedical Sciences.

 Veterinary Integrative Biosciences